Grab a Badge

 Click here for more fresh ways to turn Freixenet’s bubbly into the sparkliest focal point of your big-day fête.

 Create your own cava place cards by tying pieces of raw silk ribbon, each one calligraphed with a guest’s name, around individual bottles of Freixenet’s Cordon Negro Brut.
-Wave Crest Calligraphy beautifully demonstrates how hand lettering can lend an elegant personal flourish.
+Wave Crest Calligraphy beautifully demonstrates how hand-lettering can lend an elegant personal touch.

 Forgo the traditional guest book and opt for something a little tastier!
 A simple gold marker transforms Freixenet’s extra-large bottle of Cordon Negro Magnum into a slate upon which guests can leave congratulatory remarks and well wishes.
 Pop the cork on your first anniversary, and toast to 365 days of wedded bliss—and to making the tradition of consuming thawed-out slices of stale, year-old wedding cake a bit more palatable!